FAQs about carbon pricing

 Large emitters are still subject to a carbon tax and rebate program but they’re managed in a separate system because they export products and the government is trying not to put them at a disadvantage in international markets.
 If the carbon tax results in companies moving jobs to other markets that don’t have carbon pricing, this would hurt Canada without reducing emissions.

-Small businesses will be receiving support through a dedicated fund – with details expected to be announced in the spring.
-Many of these businesses will likely pass on extra costs to their customers, though it’s true that some businesses will be adversely affected and may need further support to adjust.
+Small businesses receive support through the climate action incentive fund, which offers funds for energy efficiency projects.
+Note too that many ( businesses will likely pass on extra costs to their customers, though it’s true that some businesses will be adversely affected and may need further support to adjust.

-The federal government asked each province to come up with their own system for pricing carbon pollution, either via cap and trade or a carbon tax.
+The federal government asked each province to come up with their own system for pricing carbon pollution.
 Some provinces (e.g. BC and Quebec) already had carbon pricing while other provinces created their own system or voluntarily adopted the federal government’s approach.
-There were 4 provinces who chose not to price carbon sufficiently, and those provinces have come under the federal “backstop” system – Ontario, Saskatchewan, Manitoba and New Brunswick.
-Of note, Saskatchewan has adopted the federal government’s industrial system, OBPS.
+There are 4 provinces who do not have a sufficient carbon pricing program, and those provinces have come under the federal “backstop” system – Ontario, Saskatchewan, Manitoba and Alberta.
+Of note, Saskatchewan and Alberta have adopted the federal government’s industrial system, OBPS.

-The costs in 2019 are 4.4 cents on gas and about 3.9 cents per cubic meter of natural gas (which results in about $8/month of cost for the average home).
+The costs in 2021 are 8.8 cents on gasoline and about 7.8 cents per cubic meter of natural gas, plus sales tax (which results in about $16-$18/month of cost for the average home).

 But you’ll also get a rebate that, for most families, will give you back more than you pay.
-For example, the average family of 4 in Ontario will get $307 in rebates but pay $244 in costs.
+For example, the average family of 4 in Ontario will get $600 in rebates in 2021.

 To see an estimate of your costs and rebates, check out our rebate calculator.